Skip to main content

 • Care: Machine washable and dryer safe

-The AmazonBasics pillows are great for what they are, but they’re not as supportive as our top picks, don’t offer options for customizing fill, and retained some heat in lab testing.
+The AmazonBasics pillows are great for what they are, but they’re not as supportive as our top picks, don’t offer options for customizing fill, and retain some heat in lab testing.

 What they do bring to the table is a relatively low price.
 They're fine for folks who replace pillows more frequently.
 They may also work in guest rooms, or as fillings for decorative pillows.

 The AmazonBasics pillows come in soft and firm densities.
-They’re filled with a polyester down alternative, but both our testers remarked that they felt more like quilt batting than the puffy light sensation you want in a down alternative.
+They’re filled with polyester down-alternative, but both our testers remarked that they felt more like quilt batting than the puffy, light sensation you want in a down-alternative.

 Pros